cinemascience/website/docs/source/tutorial_workflows.rst

 PostProcessing via VisIt Cinema Export Wizard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Cinema Export Wizard is an addition to the VisIt v3.0 release, currently in beta release.
-This tutorial is based on the beta release and will be updated when VisIt v3.0 is officially released.

-A Cinema database can be exported directly from VisIt.
+A Cinema Export Wizard is available in VisIt v3.0.2 to directly export a Cinema database from VisIt.
 This can be demonstrated with sample data that can be downloaded from the `VisIt tutorial`_ page.
 Start by clicking on **Open** to bring up the VisIt **File open** dialog box.
 Navigate to the correct directory, select the data you wish to visualize and click **OK**:

 .. image:: images/visit_openDataFiles.png
     :width: 98%